 Bermuda played a key role in World War II counterespionage for the Allies.
 The story of the “secret war” with Nazi Germany is told dramatically in William Stevenson’s A Man Called Intrepid.

-Beneath the Hamilton Princess Hotel, a carefully trained staff worked to decode radio signals to and from German submarines and other vessels operating in the Atlantic, close to the United States and the islands offshore.
-Unknown to the Germans, the British, early in the war, had broken the Nazi code using a captured German coding machine called "Enigma."
+Inside the Hamilton Princess Hotel, a carefully trained staff worked to decode radio signals to and from German submarines and other vessels operating in the Atlantic, close to the United States and the islands offshore.
+Unknown to the Germans, the British, early in the war had broken the Nazi code using a captured German coding machine called “Enigma.”
 The British also intercepted and examined mail between Europe and the United States.

 Bermuda served as a refueling stop for airplanes flying between the two continents.
 While pilots were being entertained at the Yacht Club, the mail would be taken off the carriers and examined by experts.
 An innocent-looking series of letters from Lisbon, for example, contained messages written in invisible ink.
 The letters were part of a vast German spy network.
 The British became skilled at opening sealed envelopes, examining their written contents, and carefully resealing them.

-The surreptitious letter-readers were called "trappers."
+The surreptitious letter readers were called “trappers.”
 Many of them were young women without any previous experience in counterespionage work, yet a number of them performed very well.
-As Stevenson wrote, it was soon discovered that "by some quirk in the law of averages, the girls who shone in this work had well-turned ankles."
-A medical officer involved with the project reported it as "fairly certain that a girl with unshapely legs would make a bad trapper."
+As Stevenson wrote, it was soon discovered that “by some quirk in the law of averages, the girls who shone in this work had well-turned ankles.”
+A medical officer involved with the project reported it as “fairly certain that a girl with unshapely legs would make a bad trapper.”
 So, amazingly, the word went out that women seeking recruitment as trappers would have to display their gams.

-During the course of their work, the trappers discovered one of the methods by which the Germans were transmitting secret messages: They would shrink a whole page of regularly typed text to the size of a tiny dot, then conceal the dot under an innocuous-looking punctuation mark!
-The staff likened these messages, with their secret-bearing dots, to the English dessert plum duff, for these "punctuation dots [were] scattered through a letter like raisins in the suet puddings."
-The term "duff method" came to be applied to the technique that the Germans used to send military and other messages through the mail.
+During their work, the trappers discovered one of the methods by which the Germans were transmitting secret messages: They would shrink a whole page of regularly typed text to the size of a tiny dot, then conceal the dot under an innocuous-looking punctuation mark.
+The staff likened these messages, with their secret-bearing dots, to the English dessert plum duff, for these “punctuation dots [were] scattered through a letter like raisins in the suet puddings.”
+The term “duff method” came to be applied to the technique that the Germans used to send military and other messages through the mail.

 When the United States entered the war, FBI agents joined the British in their intelligence operations in Bermuda.